JEason13/ADMI/README.md

 Active Directory Management Interface (ADMI) for user and endpoint device management on an Active directory (AD) system.

 # Introduction
 The Active Directory Management Interface (ADMI) program is a tool with the aim of making Microsoft Active Directory (AD) and PowerShell easier to use for beginers.
-Full Disclaimer! - This is my high school senior capstone projet and may not be structured the best.
+Full disclosure! - This is my high school senior capstone projet and may not be structured the best.

 The system would create a Graphical user interface (GUI) based platform on which the user can manage a wide array of devices and issue commands to them.
 In addition, the Active Directory Management Interface (A.D.M.I.) would assist the admin's ability to administrate their users and perform actions quickly.